ekg/mmcur/intro.md

 Soon after [o3's release](https://openai.com/index/deliberative-alignment/), OpenAI's Board said that to achieve AGI, we'll just need ([as paraphrased](https://daringfireball.net/2024/12/openai_unimaginable)) "unimaginable sums of money", [proposing to restructure as a public benefit corporation to attract fresh capital](https://openai.com/index/why-our-structure-must-evolve-to-advance-our-mission/).
 They plan to scale up, spin more GPUs, and chase universal intelligence through raw power.

+<a name="path-forward"></a>
+# A Path Forward

-<a name="recurrence">As a sandwich-eating universal intelligence, I'm not convinced.</a>
+As a sandwich-eating universal intelligence, I'm not convinced.
 Humans got smarter not by growing our brains, but by distributing memory across society—spoken word, libraries, the internet—finding ways to preserve and share knowledge without a ruinous overhead.
 I'll bet on a resurgence of [recurrent approaches](https://arxiv.org/html/2410.01201v2) that drastically reduce inference costs by maintaining a [rolling hidden state, incrementally processing new information, thinking slowly and deeply when we need them to](https://arxiv.org/abs/2412.06769)).
 Yes, we might need specialized modules for robust memory access—but if biology, evolution, and a good pen-and-paper can do it, so can we.